'Touched By An Angel' actress Della Reese dead at 86

 “Through her life and work she touched and inspired the lives of millions of people,” the statement added.

-No cause of death was given but Reese had suffered from diabetes which was diagnosed some 17 years ago.
+No cause of death was given, but Reese suffered from diabetes which was diagnosed some 17 years ago.

-Detroit-born Reese was trained as a gospel singer and first found fame in the late 1950s and early 1960s with pop and jazz hits like “Don’t You Know.”
+Detroit-born Reese was trained as a gospel singer, and first found fame in the late 1950s and early 1960s with pop and jazz hits like “Don’t You Know.”

 By 1969, she had her own talk show “Della” - the first to be hosted by an African-American woman.
 She then landed roles in shows like “It Takes Two” and “Crazy Like a Fox”